 “Medical mistakes are horrid and tragic.
-Addressing them honestly will make the difference so bereaved families like mine don’t endure the lies, bullying, tampering of evidence, threatening of witnesses and conspiring to pervert the course of justice.”
+Addressing them honestly will make the difference so bereaved families like mine don’t endure the lies, bullying, conspiring to pervert the course of justice, tampering of evidence and threatening of witnesses.”

 ….Bill Long OAM, WWII Australian Army Returned From Active Service, Australian Sports Medal, founding patron (1924-2006) ¹

 Established in August 1996 to reinforce safety of the patient to be paramount and for medical personnel to realise that there’s another side to the aftermath of medical error – families.
 A safe stay in hospital is crucial and if things do go wrong, patients not be subjected to deceitful and dishonest medical personnel as barriers to the truth.

 The late June Sylvia Long 1924-1994